 - Similar computer crimes and offenses.

-Cases involving Internet-related sex crimes pose special problems.
+Cases involving Internet sex crimes pose special problems.
 In child pornography cases, many questions must be answered during the investigative phase.
 How did the images come to the computer of the accused?
 Were they intentionally or inadvertently downloaded?
 Are the images of real minors, or are they virtual images?
 Do the images consist of still shots or videos?
 How many images did the defendant have at the time of arrest?
 (The number of images plays a major role in the case, regardless of whether the matter is in state or federal court.)
 Further, Internet pornography charges often involve issues arising from addictive behavior that may factor into the resolution of the charges.
 Charges involving solicitation of a minor pose different but equally vital questions.
 A child pornography crimes lawyer will know how to investigate these cases properly, and how to defend them aggressively.

-If you have been accused of an offense related to the Internet or use of a computer, we can and will defend you aggressively.
+If you have been accused of Internet crimes, computer crimes, possession of child pornography or distribution of child pornography, we can and will defend you aggressively.
 Our firm is centrally located in New Brunswick, New Jersey, and we represent people charged with Internet crimes, computer crimes, and child pornography crimes in all state and federal courts in New Jersey and New York City.
 Call our toll free at 800-361-6554 or contact us online to schedule an initial consultation to discuss your case and explore your options.